 The information you’ll provide during the application process typically consists of:

 - Business name

 - Business tax ID number

 If you’re interested in applying, check out our article on the best startup business credit cards.
-If you’re interested in checking out the best business credit cards overall, head over to our small business credit card marketplace.

 It can take 45 to 90+ days for startups to get funded with an SBA loan due to a pretty onerous application process.
 You’ll likely need to work with a traditional lender who controls the underwriting process.
 Banks and traditional lenders are notoriously slow to approve loans, and they won’t rush an unsecured startup business loan through by any means.